 The Company has established policies and other procedures regarding approval of transactions between the Company and any employee, officer, director, and certain of their family members and other related persons.
 These policies and procedures are generally not in writing but are evidenced by long standing principles adhered to by our Board.
 The disinterested members of the Board review, approve and ratify transactions that involve "related persons" and potential conflicts of interest.
 Related persons must disclose to the disinterested members of the Board any potential related person transactions and must disclose all material facts with respect to such transaction.
-All such transactions will be reviewed by the disinterested members of the Board and, in their discretion, approved or ratified.
-In determining whether to approve or ratify a related person transaction the disinterested members of the Board will consider the relevant facts and circumstances of the transaction, which may include factors such as the relationship of the related person with the Company, the materiality or significance of the transaction to the Company and the related person, the business purpose and reasonableness of the transaction, whether the transaction is comparable to a transaction that could be available to the Company on an arms-length basis, and the impact of the transaction on the Company's business and operations.
+All such transaction the disinterested members of the Board will consider the relevant facts and circumstances of the transaction, which may include factors such as the related person with the Company, the materiality or significance of the transaction to the Company and the related person, the business purpose and reasonableness of the transaction, whether the transaction is comparable to a transaction that could be available to the Company on an arms-length basis, and the impact of the transaction on the Company's business and operations.